php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieve the fragment component of the URI.
      *
-     * This method MUST return a string; if no fragment is present, it MUST
-     * return an empty string.
+     * If no fragment is present, this method MUST return an empty string.
      *
-     * The string returned MUST omit the leading "#" character.
+     * The leading "#" character is not part of the fragment and MUST NOT be
+     * added.
      *
      * The value returned MUST be percent-encoded, but MUST NOT double-encode
      * any characters.
 To determine what characters to encode, please refer to